Crown Counsel (Civil - Human Rights)

 CROWN COUNSEL (Civil – Human Rights)

 The Attorney General is the principal legal adviser to the Government of the Cayman Islands.
 The Solicitor General’s Office (SGO) contributes towards the objectives of the Attorney General in providing comprehensive, reliable, and timely legal advice to Government agencies and various public bodies.
 It provides an effective and efficient service in the conduct of civil litigation for or on behalf of the Crown.

 The Crown Counsel (Civil – Human Rights) will be expected to serve a primary role in the provision of advice on human rights and the conduct of related litigation.
-In addition, the post holder will contribute to the delivery of training within the civil service on relevant human rights issues and reviewing legislation for human rights compliance.
+In addition, the post holder will be contribute to the delivery of training within the civil service on relevant human rights issues and reviewing legislation for human rights compliance.

 The role will also undertake work in a wide range of areas including administrative/public law, constitutional law, immigration, tort, employment, freedom of information/data protection, planning and land law, as well as contract preparation and review.
 Litigation will typically include judicial review, statutory appeals, writ actions and some tribunal proceedings.

 Applicants for this position should be a Solicitor, Barrister or Attorney-at-Law qualified to practice in an English-speaking Commonwealth jurisdiction.
 Applicants must also:

 - possess a minimum of five (5) years’ post qualification experience, of which at least three (3) should directly relate to human rights and/or constitutional law;

 - possess experience of all aspects of civil litigation practice and procedure, including the preparation of pleadings, affidavits and legal submissions;

 - have knowledge and experience in human rights including the European Conventions on Human Rights, the Refugee Convention and other international and regional human rights instruments;

 - have the ability to undertake detailed and complex legal research;